-Identifying the extent of the impact: The specific intended impact of the issue, as well as other related or indirect effects, should be addressed (e.g., FLEX provides mitigation for more than external hazards even though that is its fundamental intended purpose).
+Identifying the extent of the impact: The specific intended impact of the issue, as well as other related or indirect effects, should be addressed (e.g., diverse and flexible coping strategies (FLEX) provides mitigation for more than external hazards even though that is its fundamental intended purpose).
 In other words, one specific issue could impact the specific function under consideration as well as multiple other separate plant functions.
 This could include both positive and negative impacts that may not be immediately evident if the impacts of the issue are considered independently.

 3.4.
-Emergency Plans (Replacement for LIC-103, Revision 2, Basic Requirement 4.7, "Exemptions that Result in a Decrease in Effectiveness of the Emergency Plan")
+Emergency Plans (Replacement for LIC-103, Basic Requirement 4.7, "Exemptions that Result in a Decrease in Effectiveness of the Emergency Plan")

 RIPE is not applicable to any issues for which the safety impact cannot be directly assessed using PRA.
-Therefore, exemption requests related to the emergency plans will not be considered under the RIPE streamlined review process.
+Therefore, exemption requests related to the emergency plans should not be considered under the RIPE streamlined review process.

 3.5.
-Design Certification Rule (Replacement for LIC-103, Revision 2, Basic Requirement 4.8, "Exemptions Referencing a Design Certification Rule)
+Design Certification Rule (Replacement for LIC-103, Basic Requirement 4.8, "Exemptions Referencing a Design Certification Rule)

 Section 52.63(b)(1) of 10 CFR allows a licensee who references a design certification rule to request an exemption from elements of the certification information.
-However, RIPE is only applicable to operating plants and will not be considered for review of exemptions for elements of design certification information.
+However, RIPE is only applicable to operating plants and should not be considered for review of exemptions for elements of design certification information.

-3.6 Preparation of Exemption (Supplement to LIC-103, Revision 2, Basic Requirement 4.10, "Preparation of Work Products, Exemption Document")
+3.6 Preparation of Exemption (Supplement to LIC-103, Basic Requirement 4.10, "Preparation of Work Products, Exemption Document")

-In addition to verifying that special circumstances exist, Section III.A of the exemption will include defense-in-depth and safety margin conclusions assessed by the IDP as documented in the RIPE exemption request.
+In addition to verifying that special circumstances exist, Section III.A of the exemption should include defense-in-depth and safety margin conclusions assessed by the IDP as documented in the RIPE exemption request.

-Section III.B of the exemption will include the RIPE safety evaluation (SE) input, including verification that TSTF 505 or TSTF-425 and 10 CFR 50.69 amendments (if used) have been approved and implemented at the plant and that all associated license conditions have been completed.
-In addition, if an alternate IDP is used, the SE will verify the IDP is equivalent to the 50.69 IDP and can be used to support the NRC's safety conclusion.
-Section III.B will also reflect that the issue described in the exemption request is within the scope of the licensee's PRA and that the risk impact was modeled using a technically acceptable model.
+Section III.B of the exemption should include the RIPE safety evaluation (SE) input, including verification that TSTF 505 or TSTF-425 and 10 CFR 50.69 amendments (if used) have been approved and implemented at the plant and that all associated license conditions have been completed.
+In addition, if an alternate IDP is used, the SE should verify the IDP is equivalent to the 10 CFR 50.69 IDP and can be used to support the NRC's safety conclusion.
+Section III.B should also reflect that the issue described in the exemption request is within the scope of the licensee's PRA and that the risk impact was modeled using a technically acceptable model.

-4. LICENSE AMENDMENT REQUESTS: LIC-101.
-REVISION 6.
-APPENDIX B REPLACEMENTS OR SUPPLEMENTS

-4.1.
-Work Planning and Acceptance Review (Supplement to LIC-101, Revision 6 Appendix B, Section 2.0)

-4.1.1.
-Opening a Project in RPS
+- 4. LICENSE AMENDMENT REQUESTS: LIC-101.
+APPENDIX B. "GUIDE FOR PROCESSING LICENSE AMENDMENTS FOR OPERATING REACTORS AND PLANTS TRANSITIONING TO DECOMMISSIONING" - 4.1.
+Work Planning and Acceptance Review (Supplement to LIC-101, Appendix B, Section 2.0) - 4.1.1.
+Initiate a New Project in the RPS (Supplement to LIC-101, Appendix B, Section 2.1)

-When a PM receives the RIPE LAR from a licensee, the PM will initiate a new project in RPS.
-The PM should title the project as "[Plant Name] - [RIPE] LAR to [subject of LAR]."
+When a PM receives the RIPE LAR from a licensee, the PM should initiate a new project in RPS.
+The PM should title the project as "[Plant Name] - RIPE LAR to [subject of LAR]."